 One-Pan Texas Hash with fluffy rice and seasoned ground beef is the ultimate comfort food.
-This rice casserole is hearty, tasty, and cooks in one pan!
+This rice casserole is hearty, tasty, and sure to be a dinner hit!

 Before we proceed to our Texas Hash recipe, let me forewarn you that the recipe makes A LOT.
 Like, easily-feed-a-hungry-crowd A LOT!
-This is really not a problem in my house even though it’s only the two of us at home as G and I literally gobble ultimate rice casserole up like there’s no tomorrow and we love the leftovers if any, just as much.
+This is really not a problem in my house even though it’s only the two of us at home as G and I literally gobble this ground beef and rice casserole up like there’s no tomorrow and we love the leftovers if any, just as much.

 You can, of course, easily halve the recipe to fit your family’s appetite or make the whole batch like I do and freeze the rest for future meals.
 Pack in resealable bags or airtight containers and thaw for a few hours before reheating.

-This Texas Hash casserole not only makes great leftovers, but it’s also customizable as well.
-While I find 2 pounds of ground beef to 3 cups of uncooked rice ratio a happy medium for me who prefers rice over the beef and G who is all about the meat, I’ve seen recipes that call for as much as 2 pounds of meat per 1 cup of uncooked rice!
+Not only does it make great leftovers, but it’s also customizable as well.
+While I find 2 pounds of ground beef to 3 cups of uncooked rice ratio a happy medium for me who prefers rice over the beef and G who is all about the meat, I’ve seen recipes that use up to 2 pounds of meat per 1 cup of uncooked rice!

-I use crushed tomatoes and a healthy sprinkling of chili powder to pull mine together but I’ve also tried one version using cream of mushroom and it’s just as scrumptious!
-So, yes, feel free to adjust ingredients and seasonings to suit your tastes. 🙂
+I use crushed tomatoes and a healthy sprinkling of chili powder to pull mine together, but I’ve also tried one version using cream of mushroom soup and it’s just as scrumptious!
+So, yes, feel free to adjust ingredients and seasonings to suit your tastes.

-This beef and rice casserole is the ultimate comfort food for busy weeknights.
-It’s easy to make, comes together with simple ingredients and cooks up in one pan.
+One-pan Texas Hash dish is the ultimate comfort food for busy weeknights.
+It’s easy to make, comes together with simple ingredients, and cooks up in one pan.
 You get a hearty and delicious meal the family will love in 30 minutes or less!

 For a successful rice casserole, we need perfectly cooked rice.
 Nothing ruins this dish in my opinion than rice that’s mushy or underdone.